 A visit to the Barossa Valley wouldn’t be complete without a visit to at least one winery.
 For the latest listing of dog-friendly wineries in the valley, see the pamphlet put together by the local tourist organisation.

-One of the most dog-friendly wineries in the Barossa Valley is Levrier Wines.
-Your pup is likely to meet their resident wine dogs, Daphne and Georgie (so all visiting dogs need to be vaccinated).
-This winery has its own off-leash dog park complete with toys outside the cellar door, perfect for keeping your pup occupied while you make your way through their wines, or they can join you inside.
+This winery has its own off-leash dog park complete with toys outside the cellar door, perfect for keeping your pup occupied while you make your way through their wines.
+Or they can join you inside and perhaps enjoy a treat.
+Your pup is likely to meet their resident wine dogs, so all visiting dogs need to be vaccinated.

 Dog-Friendly Sightseeing in the Barossa Valley